garrettH3S/vagrant-setup/README.md

 7. ```cd public```

-8. Copy project files into this directory and run any project-specific configuration steps required.
+8. Copy project files into this directory and run any project-specific configuration steps required (Note: you'll have to remove the index.php file from the public directory to clone a git repository).

 9. Access the project from [http://192.168.33.10](http://192.168.33.10).